 Marketing has become increasingly sophisticated and necessary for all types of business over the past few years as technology and customer expectations have evolved.
 Potential customers expect you to have an online presence, making digital marketing for contractors vital.
 Construction companies and contractors without a digital footprint can lose out to their heavily-marketed competitors, which is why strong digital marketing for construction companies is so important.
-In this guide we’ll simplify online marketing for contractors, and help you understand what contractors need to thrive in this digital arena.
+In this guide we’ll simplify online marketing for contractors, and help you understand what contractors need to thrive in this digital arena of the construction industry.

 PPC For General Contractors

 When it comes to promoting a brand online, all contractors should be familiar with pay per click.
 Pay per click, or PPC, is the most common form of paid advertising.
 It allows brands to target prospective customers based on searches or other online behaviors and then display ads that may be relevant to them.

 PPC can be used on several platforms, including search engines and social media.
 When setting up ads and landing pages through search engines, contractors will need to take into account the keywords that the brand would like to target and then create an ad landing page that aligns well with the likely user intent of the person searching.

 Setting up successful PPC campaigns should follow this process.
 First, you must determine the goal of the PPC campaign.
 For example, does your brand want to promote a short term event or promotion?
 Do you want to test consumer response to new types of content before investing the time in optimizing it?
 Then:

 - Based on the goals for the campaign, you should then determine the platforms that align best with your needs.

-- Now, determine the keywords or the demographics that will help you find the audience you seek.
+- Now, determine the keywords or the demographics that will help you find the target audience you seek.

 - Create an ad that abides by the rules of the ad platform and entices users to learn more.